Duration

 The Road to Khorgo Mountain

 Day 5.
 Heading up the Tsenker Valley we leave the hot springs behind for rolling hills and crisscrossing rivers.
-The first half of the day will be off-road until we reach the town of Tsetserleg where we will join the road and stop for lunch and to explore the town and shops.
+The first half of the day will be off-road until we reach the town of Tsetserleg where we will join a paved road and stop for lunch and to explore the town and shops.
 After lunch, we will take the North road over the Bulgan Uul range to TaiKhar Rock a 20m tall gnarled granite rock that stands in a huge expanse of flatland and rolling hills.
 The rock is associated with many local legends and is believed to make you rich if you throw a rock onto its top.
 We will camp here tonight either by the river or at a local Ger camp.

 Ride target: 59.4km Elevation gain/loss: 882m / -998m